The Weaning Stages Explained

 How do you know when the Baby is ready for first solids?
 What are the signs?

 Most babies are ready for solids from around 6 months but it is best to look for these developmental signs, rather than fixate on the calendar!
-Look for all these developmental signs that indicate your baby is ready for solids:
+Look for the following signs that indicate your baby is ready for solids:

 - your baby can stay in a sitting position on their own and hold their head steady